akkiannu/BeerAnalysis/README.md

 # Craft Beer Analysis
+## by Akshay Gupta

+## Dataset

 For this project, I have gathered the data from Kaggle.com.
 Link for the database: https://www.kaggle.com/nickhould/craft-cans

 I am a big beer lover, so this project was an eye opener for me as well.
 Although I started my beer journey with Lager, I have grown to like IPA's a lot.
 It is just one of those things where your taste buds evolve slowly and steadily.

-When getting into this project, one of the biggest question I had for myself was, if I had to be a consultant for a brewery who is looking to expand their business in a new state or city, what would I advice them?
-This is the question I would be trying to answer throughout this project.
-Right from which beer style to how much ABV and IBU (explained below) to how much of a serving size is ideal for a specific market.
+When getting into this project, one of the biggest question I had for myself was, how does the bitterness of the alcohol correlate with the alcohol percent of the beer.
+Throughtout this analysis, I have tried answering that question.

 ###### ABV:
 Alcohol by volume (abbreviated as ABV, abv, or alc/vol) is a standard measure of how much alcohol (ethanol) is contained in a given volume of an alcoholic beverage (expressed as a volume percent).
 It is defined as the number of millilitres (mL) of pure ethanol present in 100 mL of solution at 20 °C (68 °F).